-Le Corbusier designed Sainte Marie de La Tourette Monastery in 1960 for a Dominican Order priory in a valley near Lyon, France.
-The Dominican Order convent sinks into the edge of a forest in a small valley and it is one of the greatest works of Modernism produced.
-Rough concrete stained by time give an exterior unfamiliar to religious structures.
+Le Corbusier designed Sainte Marie de La Tourette Monastery in 1960 for a Dominican Order priory near Lyon, France.
+The Dominican Order convent sinks into the edge of a forest in a small valley, and it is one of the greatest works of Modernism produced.
+Rough concrete stained by time gives an exterior unfamiliar to religious structures.

 - Project Year: 1960